Wirecloud/highcharts-widget/README.md

 ### Output Endpoints

-- `selected`: When the user click a point the data will be sended.
+- `selected`: When the user click a point the data will be sent.

-    Data sended:
+    Data sent:

     ```
     {